 The Handover Success procedure is used during a conditional handover or a DAPS handover, to enable a target NG-RAN node to inform the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.

-Editor’s note: HO SUCCESS for DAPS handover is based on the working assumption, subject to change.

 The procedure uses UE-associated signalling.

 8.2.X.2 Successful Operation